Family Business (American TV series)

-Family Business (referred to as Porn: A Family Business in the UK) was an American reality TV series produced for the cable network Showtime.
+Family Business (referred to as Porn: A Family Business in the United Kingdom) is an American reality television series produced for the cable network Showtime.
 Based in Los Angeles, the series focused on the pornography industry and the life of Adam Glasser, a reality porn star and video director who uses the stage name Seymore Butts.

 Also featured on the series were his son, Brady, along with his mother, Lila Glasser, and his older cousin, Stevie Glasser, both of whom help Adam run the eponymous "family business" of the series, which is a successful porn video production and distribution house in the San Fernando Valley, known for the "Seymore Butts" line of videos.

 The series first aired in 2003.
-In Canada it is broadcast on The Movie Network, Movie Central, and Showcase Television, in the UK on Channel 4, and in Latin America on FX.
+In Canada it is broadcast on The Movie Network, Movie Central, and Showcase Television, in the UK on Channel 4, in Latin America on FX and in Israel on Ego.
 The first two seasons are currently available on DVD in North America.
 The series ran for four seasons.

 The series won the 2005 AVN award for 'Best Alternative Release'.